LiteObject/monolith-to-microservice/README.md

 # Monolith to Microservice: A Practical Guide

-This repository provides a concise, practical guide for decomposing a legacy monolithic application into microservices.
-It covers the motivations, patterns, and domain-driven design principles essential for a successful migration.
+This repository provides a comprehensive guide for decomposing a legacy monolithic application into microservices, with a focus on notification systems.
+It covers motivations, migration patterns, domain-driven design (DDD) principles, and both cloud-native and cloud-agnostic architecture options.

 ## Contents